Nadia-Shafaeipour/code_check_NL_workshop/README.md

 # How to Use
 running the Jupyter notebook file "check_code.ipynb".
 Data will be read automatically .
-View Results: Observe the output that includes estimated sizes at each station per scenario and accuracy measurements.
+View Results in a couple of minutes: Observe the output, which includes estimated sizes at each station per scenario and accuracy measurements.